-- 5.1 The submission must assert that a Party is failing to effectively enforce its environmental law and should focus on any acts or omissions of the Party asserted to demonstrate such failure.
-For purposes of determining if a submission meets the criteria of Article 14(1) of the Agreement, the term "environmental law" is defined in Article 45(2) of the Agreement. - 5.2 The Submitter must identify the applicable statute or regulation, or provision thereof, as defined in Article 45(2) of the Agreement.
-In the case of the General Ecological Equilibrium and Environmental Protection Law of Mexico, the Submitter must identify the applicable chapter or provision of the Law. - 5.3 Submissions must contain a succinct account of the facts on which such an assertion is based and must provide sufficient information to allow the Secretariat to review the submission, including any documentary evidence on which the submission may be based. - 5.4 A submission must appear to be aimed at promoting enforcement rather than at harassing industry.
+- (c) The primary purpose of a particular statutory or regulatory provision for purposes of subparagraphs (a) and (b) of Article 45(2) shall be determined by reference to its primary purpose, rather than to the primary purpose of the statute or regulation of which it is part. - 5.2 The Submitter must identify the applicable statute or regulation, or provision thereof, as defined in Article 45(2) of the Agreement. - 5.3 Submissions must contain a succinct account of the facts on which such an assertion is based and must provide sufficient information to allow the Secretariat to review the submission, including any documentary evidence on which the submission may be based. - 5.4 A submission must appear to be aimed at promoting enforcement rather than at harassing industry.
 In making that determination, the Secretariat will consider such factors as whether or not: - (a) the submission is focused on the acts or omissions of a Party rather than on compliance by a particular company or business; especially if the Submitter is a competitor that may stand to benefit economically from the submission; - (b) the submission appears frivolous. - 5.5 The submission must indicate that the matter has been communicated in writing to the relevant authorities of the Party in question and indicate the Party's response, if any.
 The Submitter must include, with the submission, copies of any relevant correspondence with the relevant authorities.
-The relevant authorities are the agencies of the government responsible under the law of the Party for the enforcement of the environmental law in question.
+The relevant authorities are the agencies of the government responsible under the law of the Party for the enforcement of the environmental law in question. - 5.6 The submission should address the factors for consideration identified in Article 14(2) of the Agreement to assist the Secretariat in its review under this provision.
+Thus, the submission should address: - (a) the Submitter's assertion of harm; - (b) whether further study of the matters raised would advance the goals of the Agreement;

-- 5.6 The Submission should address the factors for consideration identified in Article 14(2) of the Agreement to assist the Secretariat in its review under this provision.
-Thus, the Submission should address: - (a) The issue of harm (Article 14(2)(a)); - (b) Whether further study of the matters raised would advance the goals of the Agreement (Article 14(2)(b)); - (c) The actions, including private remedies, available under the Party's law that have been pursued (Article 14(2)(c)); - (d) The extent to which the Submission is drawn exclusively from mass media reports (Article 14(2)(d)).
+- (c) the actions, including private remedies, available under the Party's law that have been pursued by the Submitter, in particular; and - (d) whether the submission is drawn exclusively from mass media reports.